fernandes/jacoat/README.md

 ## Contributing

+You know how to do it! ;)

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/jsonapi.
+Bug reports and pull requests are welcome on GitHub at https://github.com/fernandes/jacoat.

 ## License